algarv/SLAM-From-Scratch/nuslam/README.md

 #### EKF SLAM With Fake Sensor Data (known landmark locations, no data association)
 ![SLAM Demo](img/Kalman_Filter.png)

+This image shows 4 representations of the state.
+The red is the ground-truth, and the yellow will be an exact copy of the red because the landmarks locations are given directly to the fake_sensor topic.
+The blue robot will move ahead of the red robot due to slip, but follow nearly the same path.
+The green robot may get confused as information is added and taken away from the filter, but will eventually find its way back to the red robot's location.

 Red: The state of the simulated real-world